jsonnen2/DeepQLearning/README.md

-# DeepQLearning
+# Deep Q Learning
-I am using the Deep Q Learning Reinforcement Algorithm to train a Neural Net to play games.

-Linear Architecture with Feature Selection
-- Cart and Pole
-- Farkle
-- Snake

-Convolutional Architecture
-- Atari Games
+A Reinforcement Learning algorithm which strives to create a Neural Network that can predict the optimal action given the current gamestate.

+## Experience Replay
+A memory for the agent which store the current state, selected action, reward, resulting state, and done flag (a boolean value describing if the game has ended).